Clarkson-IMPETUS/pyMaxFlight/docs/README.md

-# Pymaxflight Index
+# pyMaxFlight Index

 > Auto-generated documentation index.

-A full list of [Pymaxflight](https://github.com/Clarkson-IMPETUS/pyMaxFlight) project modules.
+A full list of [pyMaxFlight](https://github.com/Clarkson-IMPETUS/pyMaxFlight) project modules.

+[comment]: <> (Handsdown is breaking its own index list for some reason?
+So this is a hacky way to fix it)
+- Index

     - [Pymaxflight](src/pyMaxFlight/index.md#pymaxflight)